DNelson35/LetsDrink/README.md

 My web application uses the API https://www.thecocktaildb.com/api.php which is a large database of different alcoholic beverages, and how to make them.

-The purpose of this App is to provide the user with information on the ingredients used to make the drink the user wants.
+The purpose of this Web App is to provide the user with information on the ingredients used to make the drink the user wants.
 The user can search for a drink that they like.
 When they find the drink they want they can click the add button to add that drink to a list.
 The list will display the Drink name and a list of ingredients needed to make the Drink.
 The user can continue to search/add under different categories and the list will continue to display.
 When the user is done searching they can look at the list to find all the drinks they selected and their ingredients.

 when the page loads there will be a search bar with a dropbox containing three categories.
     Name - is the name of the beverage you want to find